aws/amazon-vpc-cni-k8s/README.md

 For old versions of `iptables` that do not support `--random-fully` this option will fall back to `--random`.
 Disable (`none`) this functionality if you rely on sequential port allocation for outgoing connections.

+*Note*: Any options other than `none` will cause outbound connections to be assigned a source port that's not necessarily part of the ephemeral port range set at the OS level (/proc/sys/net/ipv4/ip_local_port_range).
+This is relevant for any customers that might have NACLs restricting traffic based on the port range found in ip_local_port_range

 `WARM_ENI_TARGET`
 Type: Integer
 Default: `1`